OnboardingETHCR/Testing-Onboarding/modulo2/modulo2-gas.md

 ## ✅ What’s next?

 You’ve learned how computation is paid for on Ethereum.
-Next, we’ll look at the **nodes and clients** that make the Ethereum network function.
+Next, we’ll look at the **blocks** that make up the Ethereum blockchain.

 ---